zpydee/angular2-jspm-seed/readme.md

 - `systemjs` and `jspm`
 - `angular 2`, and
 - `karma` as a test runner
-- 'wallaby' for an integraged testing experience
+- `wallaby` for an integrated testing experience

 `ja2k-seed` uses the `typescript` language.